Generalizations of Edge Overlap to Weighted and Directed Networks: Methods

-Here, $n_{ij}$ is the number of common neighbors of nodes $i$ and $j$, $w_{ij}$ denotes the weight associated with the tie between nodes $i$ and $j$, and $s_i$ $(s_j)$ denotes the strength of node $i$ $(j)$.
-According to the definition, the common friends of two connected individuals are first identified, the weights associated with these edges are summed together, and this sum is then divided by the combined strengths of the two nodes excluding the tie that connects them.
+Here, $n_{ij}$ is the number of common neighbors of nodes $i$ and $j$, $w_{ij}$ denotes the weight associated with the tie between nodes $i$ and $j$, and $s_i$ $(s_j)$ denotes the strength of node $i$ $(j)$, i.e., the sum of all edge weights associated with node $i$ ($j$).
+According to the definition, we first identify the common neighbors of nodes $i$ and $j$, then sum together the weights associated with these edges, and finally divide this sum by the combined strengths of nodes $i$ and $j$, where we exclude the tie that connects the two nodes from the computation of each node's strength.
 The last step is intended to ensure consistency with the original version of edge overlap, i.e., the weight of the tie between the two individuals being considered is not included in the calculation of $o^W_{ij} $.
 Also, the metric is only defined for $w_{ij} > 0$ and for $s_i + s_j > 2w_{ij}$.
+For nodes $i$ and $j$ in Figure \ref{fig:schematic}b, the weighted overlap can be calculated as $o^W_{ij} = \sum^{n_{ij}}_{k=1}(w_{ik} + w_{jk}) / (s_i + s_j - 2w_{ij}) = ((5+1)+(3+4)) / (13 + 11 - 4) = 13 / 20$.

+One subtle but important detail to point out about our weighted overlap definition is that $o^W_{ij}$ does not reduce to $o_{ij}$ when all edge weights used in the calculation are set to 1 unless the neighborhoods of $i$ and $j$ completely overlap.
+This is due to $o^W_{ij}$ measuring the proportion of \emph{weight} devoted to common neighbors of $i$ and $j$ rather than the proportion of \emph{neighbors} $i$ and $j$ share.
+In essence, each common neighbor is counted twice when calculating $o^W_{ij}$; once for its tie to $i$ and once for its tie to $j$.
+For example, if all edges were set to 1 in Figure \ref{fig:schematic}b, the weighted overlap would be $o^W_{ij} = \sum^{n_{ij}}_{k=1}(w_{ik} + w_{jk}) / (s_i + s_j - 2w_{ij}) = ((1+1)+(1+1)) / (5 + 5 - 2) = 1 / 2$, rather than 1/3 as calculated above.